 The I/O Registers, I/O bits, and I/O pins in the figure are shown in bold.
 Only the parts of the general I/O port control registers (DDR and PORT) that are affected by the COM0x1:0 bits are shown.
 When referring to the OC0x state, the reference is for the internal OC0x Register, not the OC0x pin.
 If a system reset

-The general I/O port function is overridden by the Output Compare (OC0x) from the Waveform Generator if either of the COM0x1:0 bits are set.
+The general I/O port function is overridden by the Output Compare (OC0x) from the Waveform Generator if either of the COM0x1:0 bits is set.
 However, the OC0x pin direction (input or output) is still controlled by the Data Direction Register (DDR) for the port pin.
-The Data Direction Register bit for the OC0x pin (DDR_OC0x) must be set as output before the OC0x value is visible on the pin.
+The Data Direction Register bit for the OC0x pin (DDR_OC0x) must be set as an output before the OC0x value is visible on the pin.
 The port override function is independent of the Waveform Generation mode.
 The design of the Output Compare pin logic allows initialization of the OC0x state before the output is enabled.

 The Waveform Generator uses the COM0x1:0 bits differently in Normal, CTC, and PWM modes.
 For all modes, setting the COM0x1:0 = 0 tells the Waveform Generator that no action on the OC0x Register is to be performed on the next compare match.